Multi-site, multi-instance and multi-tenancy¶

 Model objects can be linked to a site by placing a foreign key field on the model pointing to the site object.
 A request object can be used to look up the current site.
 This way, content belonging to a specific site can be served.

 User, groups, and permissions can be configured in such a way that content creators can only manage the pages, images, and documents of a specific site.
 Wagtail can have multiple site objects and multiple page trees.
 Permissions can be linked to a specific page tree or a subsection thereof.
-Collections are used to categorize images and documents.
+Collections are used to categorise images and documents.
 A collection can be restricted to users who are in a specific group.

 Some projects require content editors to have permissions on specific sites and restrict access to other sites.
 Splitting all content per site and guaranteeing that no content ‘leaks’ is difficult to realize in a multi-site project.
 If you require full separation of content, then multi-instance might be a better fit…